-When you report your auto claim to Farmers® – whether online, to your agent, or by calling Claim Services – it is assigned to a claims representative, and who is supported by a team of claims specialists.
+When you report your auto claim to Farmers® – whether online, to your agent, or by calling Claim Services – it is assigned to a claims representative who is supported by a team of claims specialists.

-After talking with you, the claims representative will determine whether your loss is covered and gather all relevant information about your damage or injury.
-The investigation typically includes: studying documentation, interviewing witnesses or other involved individuals, taking photos and samples, and conducting a physical inspection of your vehicle, if necessary.
+Your claims representative will determine whether your loss is covered and gather all relevant information about your damage or injury.
+The investigation typically includes studying documentation, interviewing witnesses or other involved individuals, obtaining photos, and estimating your vehicle damages, if necessary.

-It is our goal to evaluate your policy coverage, determine the amount of damage and pay you during our first visit.
+It is our goal to evaluate your policy coverage, determine the amount of damage and pay your claim as quickly as possible.
 If we can’t, we’ll explain why.
-We also stand ready to re-inspect your vehicle – if needed – and provide supplemental payment if you, a vendor or a repair facility later identifies additional damages that are covered by your policy.
+We also stand ready to re-evaluate your vehicle damages – if needed – and provide supplemental payment if you, a vendor or repair facility later identifies additional damages that are covered by your policy.

 We’ll work with you to resolve your claim fairly.
-In many cases, a claims representative will issue a payment based on the estimate for repairs at the end of the initial inspection.
+In many cases, a claims representative can issue a payment as soon as the estimate for repairs is complete.
 If your claim is complex, it may take a bit longer.

 Payment for medical bills associated with your auto claim will be made according to your policy coverage and your state’s laws.

 If you have any questions about your claim payment, please do not hesitate to contact your claims representative.
 And remember – cashing a check does not waive any rights you have under the terms of your policy.

 If your damages are not covered by your policy, in part or in whole, we will provide a letter explaining why and identifying the portion of your policy that applies to the coverage denial.